 After years of putting the nation’s worst murderers in prison for very long periods of time, the national murder rate has dropped dramatically, reducing in recent years the need for life sentences in many cases.
 The use of life sentences peaked in the 1990’s and the murder rate has declined consistently ever since.

-Finally, the system has worked to “correct” and reform juvenile life sentences three times in the last 7 years.
+Finally, the system has worked to “correct” and reform juvenile life sentences three times in the last several years.
 The US Supreme Court has ruled that juveniles cannot get the death penalty, that juveniles cannot get life sentences for non-murder offenses, and that juveniles cannot get mandatory life sentences even if they commit murder.
 The system has worked to moderate penalties even for some of the worst offenders in U.S. history.

 The Problem in Some States